Average Penis Size: According to Science

 As always, be sure to consult a medical professional should you have any questions regarding your perception of your sexual well-being…and don’t underestimate the power of communication.
 Communication with your partner, a therapist, friends.

-Here is yet another popular misconception amongst men – that most women have a penis size preference.
+Here is yet another popular misconception amongst men – men believe that most women have a penis size preference.

-Some males worry about whether their penis size will live up to the desires of a partner.
+Some males worry about whether they have a small penis that won't live up to the desires of a partner.

 However, other research suggests that a larger penis is not important for many female partners.